Kharkiv Theoretical Physics School

 Landau developed a comprehensive exam called the "Theoretical Minimum" which students were expected to pass before admission to the school.
 The exam covered all aspects of theoretical physics, and between 1934–1937 in Kharkiv and 1937–1961 in Moscow only 43 candidates passed.
 In this way his students became proper physicists, rather than narrow specialists.

 In Kharkiv, he and his friend and former student, Evgeny Lifshitz, began writing the Course of Theoretical Physics, ten volumes that together span the whole of the subject and are still widely used as graduate-level physics texts.

+Notable Achievements

+Studies of light-light scattering by Oleksandr Akhiezer, Isaak Pomeranchuk and Lev Landau.

+Akhiezer and Shulga worked on the development of quasi-classical theory of coherent radiation of channelled and over-barrier electrons and positrons in crystals.
+Ternovsky–Shulga–Fomin effect and Grinenko–Shulga mechanism have recently been confirmed experimentally by NA63 and UA9 experiments at CERN.

+Dmitry Volkov, Vladimir Akulov and Vyacheslav Soroka played a crucial role in the development of Supergravity and Supersymmetry.